QuantumFluxAlgo/prism-apex-tool/docs/CODEBASE_OVERVIEW.md

 ---

+## Current Functionality Snapshot (Yahoo → DB → ORR → Tickets → Dashboard)
+- **Yahoo delayed feed populates the DB** — background workers pull ≈15-minute delayed candles from the Yahoo Finance API into Postgres.
+- **Strategies read DB-derived series** — ORR and sibling playbooks use bar/VWAP/ATR series from the DB; no broker API feed is hit.
+- **Tickets-first workflow** — strategy output is appended to `tickets/*.jsonl` and surfaced in the Dashboard for review.
+- **Manual OCO execution** — operators key tickets into Tradovate by hand; Prism-Apex never submits or cancels orders via API.

 ## Core Flow at a Glance

 1. **Market data ingestion** (primarily under `packages/*` and `apps/api/src/feeds`) processes WebSocket/REST sources into derived series (VWAP, ATR, bias signals).